Flit is a simple way to put Python packages and modules on PyPI.

 New in version 0.10.

-Setting this to any non-empty value will stop flit from making network connections (unless you explicitly ask to upload or register a package).
+Setting this to any non-empty value will stop flit from making network connections (unless you explicitly ask to upload a package).
 This is intended for downstream packagers, so if you use this, it’s up to you to ensure any necessary dependencies are installed.

 flit installwill fail when run as root on POSIX systems, because installing Python modules systemwide is not recommended.
 Setting this to any non-empty value allows installation as root.
 It has no effect on Windows.